OpenTreeOfLife/otcetera/doc/otc-explain-phylo-diffs.md

 divided into slices by identifying nodes that are parents to the same sets of leaves.

+If the children of a node `X` in tree 1 have the same descendant sets as the children of a node `Y` in tree 2, then the the children of node `X` will be merged into the same slice as node `X`.
+Similarly node `Y` will be merged into a slice with its children.
+In this way contiguous sections of the tree that are isomorphic with each other will be placed in a single slice.

 ## Handling of multiple trees for each file.
 The tool compares the trees on line #1 of each file, then if there are more lines to each file, compares the trees from line #2, etc.